 Often spending weeks at a time on location, the value Parks placed on forming relationships with his subjects was immense.
 The artist’s intimate photographs revolutionized conventional depictions of those he portrayed.

-Parks’ Segregation Story chronicles racial division in 1950s Alabama.
+Parks’ Segregation in the South chronicles racial division in 1950s Alabama.
 Standing apart from the civil rights photography of this period, which often focused on violence and brutality, Parks chose to illustrate this bleak time through affirmative images of community life.
 Documenting three related African American families, the pictures offer dignified portrayals of ordinary people engaging with the rhythms of daily life, tenacious in spite of the hardships of racial division.
 Focusing on mundane activities, and serene in tone, the artist wanted his work to inspire empathy.
 As he reflected, “I felt it is the heart, not the eye, that should determine the content of the photograph”.
 Looking beyond one’s own specific existence was the fundamental response that Parks was trying to encourage through his art.

-In Black Muslims Parks offered the world a multifaceted view of the black Muslim movement that had started to gather momentum in the United States at the beginning of the 1960s.
+In Black Muslims, Parks offered the world a multifaceted view of the Black Muslim movement that had started to gather momentum in the United States at the beginning of the 1960s.
 Focusing on communities in New York and Chicago, Parks was able to access this typically insular group after gaining the trust of Elijah Muhammad, leader of the Nation of Islam.
 Scenes of peaceful protests and families at prayer are positioned next to powerful portraits of Malcolm X and Ethel Sharrieff, all of which stood in opposition to typical media portrayals of the group as a contentious force.
 Parks’ depictions helped to question preconceived and prejudiced attitudes towards the Black Power movement.

-The exhibition concludes with a group of portraits of Muhammad Ali taken in London and Miami, between 1966 and 1970.
+Gordon Parks: Part Two, opens later this year (1 September - 1 October 2020) and will focus on Parks' portrayal of the American professional boxer, philanthropist and activist Muhammad Ali, nicknamed 'The Greatest', presenting a group of portraits taken in London and Miami, between 1966 and 1970.
 Ali had become an international celebrity after winning a gold medal at the 1960 Summer Olympics in Rome and was photographed by Parks at the height of his success.
 Parks accompanied Ali when he visited London in 1966 for his historic match with UK champion Henry Cooper, who unsuccessfully challenged Ali for the world heavyweight title.
 The brash young boxing star, who at the time was a controversial figure in the US, was presented by Parks in an unexpected light, as a humble and dedicated athlete.
 Four years later, in 1970, Parks profiled Ali again as he was training in Miami, preparing to win back his world heavyweight title from Joe Frazier.
 Crafting a powerful psychological portrait, these photographs helped to shift public opinion and contributed to redefining Ali's career.